-Chapter 4, in conjunction with Appendix D, provides a brief history of underage drinking prevention efforts at the national level.
+Chapter 4 provides a brief history of underage drinking prevention efforts at the national level.
 It describes the coordinated approach of the Interagency Coordinating Committee on the Prevention of Underage Drinking (ICCPUD) to addressing underage drinking, including the federal agencies involved and how the agencies and programs work together.
 ICCPUD's commitment to evidence-based policies, programs, and practices is described.
-(Appendix B provides a brief description of federal ICCPUD agencies, along with a detailed inventory of their relevant activities.)
-This chapter includes a table showing federal agency expenditures on underage drinking prevention by year.
-It concludes with a discussion of the ongoing coordinated federal efforts to address emerging issues at a national level.
+Appendix B provides a brief description of each of the federal ICCPUD agencies, along with a detailed inventory of their relevant activities.
+This chapter concludes with a discussion of the ongoing coordinated federal efforts to address emerging issues at a national level.